iamdontolo/open-source/README.md

 ## Acknowledgments

-- UI Design Credits goes to [Mohammed Awad - Zattix](https://www.behance.net/gallery/24796463/ZATTIX)
+- This success of this project is inspired by my Deen of study [Director Joseph Mike Kamara](https://github.com/mykkam)
-- This project is a part of the Microverse Program
+- This project is a part of my final year Bsc Degree program of study.